 * Here, the factory designates Parramatta, in New South Wales, a detention centre for women, where cloth was manufactured by inmates.

 It has been said that Queer Street is an alteration of Carey Street, the name of a street in London, site of the bankruptcy court.
-But this derivation is impossible, since the court was not located there until after 1840; besides, Queer Street did not appear in the restricted sense of financial difficulties.
+But this derivation is impossible, since the court was not located there until after 1840; besides, Queer Street did not first occur in the restricted sense of financial difficulties.